The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 One of our lab's main goals is to connect genotype to phenotype to ecology.
 For example, we have previously used codon optimization as a proxy for gene expression to identify a link between _GAL_-actose metabolism gene codon optimization (genome), growth rate on galactose (phenotype), and dairy environments (ecology.)
 Read more here:

+This work is possible because we have extensive phenotpyic data for the 1,154 yeast strains

 # Biosafety